Skip to main content

 Alternative: Agent self-enrollment

-Instead of steps 1-2 above, the agent can self-enroll by calling a public endpoint with no credentials:
+Instead of steps 1-2 above, the agent can self-enroll by calling a public endpoint with no credentials.
+With human_email, Allow/Deny links are emailed (and the response may include approval_url as a backup).
+With name only, the response includes approval_url for you to open while signed in:

 curl -s -X POST https://api.1claw.xyz/v1/agents/enroll \